Cowboys News App [Android]

 If the team is in fact 5-1, and Prescott is continuing to develop and improve, then a conversation can be had.
 But overall, it depends on the play of Prescott.

-He has executed the team's thus far this season.
+He has executed the team’s game plan thus far this season.
 Limit mistakes, manage the game, and throw to the right guy.
 But as a rookie, his potential still seems slightly bottled up.
-Until he displays some consistent production on passes over 20 yards, I'm convinced Tony Romo is still the better option.
+Until he displays some consistent production on passes over 20 yards, I’m convinced Tony Romo is still the better option.

 Not to say that it won't come in due time however.

 Either way, this story line will dominate headlines in the coming weeks.
 Proponents of Prescott will say he has done enough to keep rolling with him.
-Others will say there is no sense in disrupting team chemistry and stunting his growth by going with the prone Romo.
+Others will say there is no sense in disrupting team chemistry and stunting his growth by going with the injury prone Romo.

 Besides the outside noise this quarterback “controversy” will bring, this is actually a good problem to have.
 I see no damage in going back to Romo.
 Sure he'll be rusty at first, but he is still the better option.
 Tony Romo can stretch the field and help open up the run.
 He can make plays and throws that only a select number of starters can make in this league.